founa67/Samba_Restaurant_SQL_Analytics_Portfolio_Project/02_Data_Analytics_Phase/SQL_Solutions.md

 ORDER BY branch_key, month_start DESC;
 ```

-**Expected output interpretation:** For each branch and month, show a trailing 12-month revenue and percent change versus the prior 12 months — useful for detecting sustained growth or decline.
+**Output interpretation:** For each branch and month, show a trailing 12-month revenue and percent change versus the prior 12 months — useful for detecting sustained growth or decline.

 ---